Wilpapa/mongodb-blackjack/README.md

 The program is counting player gains as follow :
 * Player does a blackjack and Casino does not : 3
 * Player and Casino get a blackjack : 1
-* Player busted or Casino has a blackjack while plauer has not : 0
+* Player busted or Casino has a blackjack while player has not : 0
 * Player wins on Casino : 2

 The program can be improved in several ways :